Parabolic dynamics and Anisotropic Banach spaces: Definitions and main Results

 It is well known that the above implies the following, seemingly stronger but in fact equivalent \cite{KH}, definition \begin{defin} Let $ F\in \cC^r(\bT^2,\bT^2)$.
 The map is called {\em Anosov} if there exists a $DF$-invariant $\cC^{1+\alpha}$, $r-1\geq \alpha>0$, splitting $T_x M = E^s(x) \oplus E^u(x)$ and constants $C, \lambda > 1 $ such that for $n \geq 0$

 \end{defin} As already mentioned we assume that the stable distribution $E^s$ is orientable and that $F$ preserves such an orientation.
-Further note that, since $F$ is topologically conjugated to a toral autormphism \cite[Theorem 18.6.1]{KH}, $F$ is topologically transitive.
+Further note that, since $F$ is topologically conjugated to a toral automorphism \cite[Theorem 18.6.1]{KH}, $F$ is topologically transitive.

-Next, we consider a flow $\phi_t$ generated by a vector field $V$ satisfying the following properties. \begin{defin} Let the vector field $ V$ be such that \begin{enumerate}[(i)] \item $ V \in \cC^{1+\alpha}(\bT^2,\bR^2)$; \item $ \|V\| \in \cC^{r}(\bT^2,\bRp)$; \item for all $x\in\bT^2$, $ V(x) \neq 0 $; \item for all $x\in\bT^2$, $ V(x) \in E^s(x) $. \end{enumerate} \end{defin}
+Next, we consider a flow $\phi_t$ generated by a vector field $V$ satisfying the following properties. \begin{defin} Let the vector field $ V$ be such that \begin{enumerate}[(i)] \item $ V \in \cC^{1+\alpha}(\bT^2,\bR^2)$; \item $ \|V\| \in \cC^{r}(\bT^2,\bRp)$; \item for all $x\in\bT^2$, $ V(x) \neq 0 $; \item for all $x\in\bT^2$, $ V(x) \in E^s(x) $ . \end{enumerate} \end{defin}

-\begin{rem} Note that Definitions \ref{def:flowmapsetup}-\eqref{enum:2} and \eqref{enum:3} imply condition \eqref{eq:smooth-hp} since, being $F\in\cC^r$, so are the stable leaves \cite{KH}.
+\begin{rem} Note that Definitions \ref{def:flowmapsetup}-\eqref{enum:2} and \eqref{enum:4} imply condition \eqref{eq:smooth-hp} since, being $F\in\cC^r$, so are the stable leaves \cite{KH}.
 In fact, Definition \ref{def:flowmapsetup}-\eqref{enum:2} essentially implies that we are just considering $\cC^r$ time reparametrizations of the case $\|V\|=1$.
 Hence, we are treating all the $\cC^r$ reparametrizations on the same footing.
 This is rather convenient although not so deep in the present context.
 Yet, it could be of interest if the present point of view could be extended to the study of the mixing speed of the flow.
 Indeed, there is a scarcity of results on reparametrization of parabolic flows (see \cite{Forni-Ulcigrai} for recent advances). \end{rem} Remembering \eqref{eq:commute}, \eqref{eq:param-tau} and using the definition \eqref{eq:htau},

 It is then natural to introduce the {\em transfer operator} $\cL_F \in L(\cC^0,\cC^0)$,\footnote{ Given a map $F$, in general a {transfer operator} associated to $F$ has the form $\vf\to\vf\circ F^{-1}e^{\phi}$ for some function $\phi$.
 Normally, the factor $e^\phi$ is called the {\em weight} while $\phi$ is the {\em potential}, \cite{Baladi00}.}